Time-of-flight camera

 A time-of-flight camera (ToF camera), also known as time-of-flight sensor (ToF sensor), is a range imaging camera system for measuring distances between the camera and the subject for each point of the image based on time-of-flight, the round trip time of an artificial light signal, as provided by a laser or an LED.
 Laser-based time-of-flight cameras are part of a broader class of scannerless LIDAR, in which the entire scene is captured with each laser pulse, as opposed to point-by-point with a laser beam such as in scanning LIDAR systems.

 Time-of-flight camera products for civil applications began to emerge around 2000, as the semiconductor processes allowed the production of components fast enough for such devices.
 The systems cover ranges of a few centimeters up to several kilometers.

 Types of devices

 Several different technologies for time-of-flight cameras have been developed.

 RF-modulated light sources with phase detectors

 Photonic Mixer Devices (PMD), the Swiss Ranger, and CanestaVision work by modulating the outgoing beam with an RF carrier, then measuring the phase shift of that carrier on the receiver side.
 This approach has a modular error challenge: measured ranges are modulo the RF carrier wavelength.
 The Swiss Ranger is a compact, short-range device, with ranges of 5 or 10 meters and a resolution of 176 x 144 pixels.
 With phase unwrapping algorithms, the maximum uniqueness range can be increased.
 The PMD can provide ranges up to 60 m.
 Illumination is pulsed LEDs rather than a laser.
+More recent CW-ToF camera systems illuminate the scene with high-frequency modulated LED light and analyze the phase shift of the returning signal at each pixel to compute depth.
+For example, in traffic enforcement applications, retroreflective surfaces such as license plates and vehicle reflectors generate strong return signals that are used to construct depth images over time.
+These images allow tracking of vehicle positions in 3D space and calculation of speed by applying regression analysis to the position-time data.
+Unlike conventional RADAR, this method measures speed along the vehicle's true direction of travel and is independent of the vehicle’s distance and angle relative to the camera.
+In some continuous-wave ToF systems, depth images captured over successive time intervals are used to estimate the 3D positions of moving objects, such as vehicles.
+The system tracks multiple retroreflective points across consecutive frames and reconstructs the object’s trajectory through 3D space.
+By applying regression analysis to the change in position over time, the system accurately determines the object's speed along its path of travel.
+Unlike conventional RADAR, this approach minimizes errors associated with distance and angle to the target.
 CanestaVision developer Canesta was purchased by Microsoft in 2010.
 The Kinect2 for Xbox One was based on ToF technology from Canesta.